Dear Dakota | How to Respond When a Client Asks for Your Trade Discount?

 This is the professional trade-only pricing that you applied for, qualified for, and maintain because you are a business and have met (and continue to meet) certain requirements.
 There is a cost for you to have this account.
 You’ve invested time researching vendors, going to market, meeting with vendors in your office, shopping for new release items/fabrics, and so on.

 For your business to have access to these accounts, there is a time and monetary investment.
-Not to mention, having and using the same vendors means you have a better relationship, better pricing, better customer service, and quicker sourcing because you are familiar with the line, the fabrics, the team, etc. That’s a real savings to your client especially if you bill hourly for sourcing.
+Not to mention, having and using the same vendors means you have a better relationship, better pricing, better customer service, and quicker sourcing because you’re familiar with the line, the fabrics, the team, etc.

 03 | You need to know how you actually DO price your products.